CurtCato/SendIt-Back-End-Capstone-API/README.md

 In the root project directory run the command: python manage.py makemigrations SendItApp Next run: python manage.py migrate

-Run this command: python -m venv SendItAPI
+Run this command: python -m venv SendItEnv
 Next, in cmd cd into the SendItEnv directory within the project directory Then cd into the Scripts directory and run the command: Start activate.bat In the root directory run the command: pip install django autopep8 pylint djangorestframework django-cors-headers pylint-django mapbox googlemaps